whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Selfish women business executives can likewise do just as much harm as selfish men, leading corporations that produce vast amounts of toxic chemicals[xxx-lubrizol ceo] or lobby for needless wars while supplying the weapons.[xxx-opensecrets capitalizing on conflict]<sup>,</sup>[xxx-lockheedmartin.com ceo]

-A common theme in healthy nations is _balance,_ ensuring both women and men have positions of influence without corruption.
+A common theme in healthy nations is _balance,_ ensuring both women and men have influence without corruption.
 Male and female partners usually served as Tzutujil Mayan chiefs together.[xxx-secrets of the talking jaguar|p202]

 The traditional Cherokee had a White Council of women who led during peacetime and a Red Council of men who led in war.
 Cherokee woman Rebecca Adamson said, "The goal was the balance, the harmony, the bringing together of both wisdoms and both energies for the good of the Nation."[xxx-original instructions|first nations survival]